 - Notwithstanding any of the foregoing provisions and policies, the rules, regulations, and terms of tuition and credit enrollments for each school shall remain in full force and effect.

 - Registration for fellowship courses within the College of Arts and Sciences is not permitted in the summer term.

-- Failure to achieve a quality-point average of 2.50 or higher at the completion of 12 semester hours or 2 semesters of graduate study.
+- Failure to achieve a grade point average of 2.50 or higher at the completion of 12 semester hours or 2 semesters of graduate study.

-- Failure to achieve a quality-point average of 2.75 or higher at the completion of 21 semester hours or 4 semesters of graduate study.
+- Failure to achieve a grade point average of 2.75 or higher at the completion of 21 semester hours or 4 semesters of graduate study.

 - Failure of a conditionally or provisionally admitted student to satisfy the conditions or provisions stated in the letter of acceptance by the end of the first academic year (2 semesters) or after 18 credits of course work.

 - Failure to make progress towards degree completion.
 If the student is not making progress towards degree completion, and it has been judged that the student is unlikely to be successful in working independently and productively toward the completion of clinical requirements, thesis or dissertation research the department and/or the dean of graduate studies (in consultation with the department) can recommend academic separation.

 - In addition to disciplinary actions based on academic standards, on recommendation of the student’s department or school, the School of Graduate Studies can suspend or separate a student from the University for failure to maintain appropriate standards of conduct and integrity.
 Such a suspension or separation will be implemented only for serious breaches of conduct that threaten to compromise the standards of a department or create concern for the safety and welfare of others.
 In the event of such suspension or separation, the student will be entitled to an appeal through the grievance procedure of the Graduate School.